 A roadmap serves as a guide to financial inclusion initiatives in the country.
-In this regard, UNCDF (2016) on 15 July 2016 released the Nepal Financial Inclusion Roadmap (2017-2022) which puts forward a policy target of raising formal financial inclusion in Nepal from 60 percent to 75 percent by 2022, and reducing the excluded from 18 percent to 3 percent so as to generate economic empowerment by the following measures: 1) unlocking constrained credit and savings markets; 2) improving the payments system; 3) bolstering risk-mitigation capabilities; 4) enhancing and leveraging locally based financial service providers; 5) enhancing financial inclusion support in the national governance; and 6) strengthening consumer empowerment, protection and education.15 However, prior to implementing these recommendations, there is a need to develop target-based short-term and long-term action plans.16
+In this regard, UNCDF (2016) released the Nepal Financial Inclusion Roadmap (2017-2022) which puts forward a policy target of raising formal financial inclusion in Nepal from 60 percent to 75 percent by 2022, and reducing the excluded from 18 percent to 3 percent so as to generate economic empowerment by the following measures: 1) unlocking constrained credit and savings markets; 2) improving the payments system; 3) bolstering risk-mitigation capabilities; 4) enhancing and leveraging locally based financial service providers; 5) enhancing financial inclusion support in the national governance; and 6) strengthening consumer empowerment, protection and education.